al3xandr3/al3xandr3.github.io/pages/quotes.md

 ## 2013

 <blockquote data-day="2013-03-25">
 I like the no excuses model, its either done or not done, no excuses.
-Is harsh an unfair at times, but forces right direction and sometimes creative solutions
+Is harsh and unfair at times, but forces right direction and sometimes creative solutions
 </blockquote>

 <blockquote data-day="2013-03-13">